Akbar Khan (disability activist): Early life and education

 Akbar Khan was born on 16 August 1962 in a Muslim family to Kistoor Khan, a farmer and Rahmat Begum, a housewife, at Bangasar, located in the Indian state of Rajasthan with Leber's congenital amaurosis, a rare inherited eye disease that appears at birth or in the first few months of life, and occurs in 2 to 3 per 100,000 newborns of the population.
 He has one brother and one brother died at early childhood, who both inherited the same eye condition.

-Khan secondary education was at Govt.
+Khan's secondary education was at Govt.
 Blind School, Ajmer and DAV School, Ajmer.
 In 1978, at the age of 16, Khan was selected by Government of India under the National Scholarship Scheme for securing high position in the list of meritorious candidates qualifying for award in Rajasthan state.
 He attended Sanatan Dharm Govt.
 College, Beawar and Savitri Girls College, Ajmer.
 He graduated in 1982, with Sanskrit, Sociology and Indian vocal music.